Last Updated 02/01/2023

 - Intermediate/H-3 (or Novice/H-2 w/sponsor) minimum.

-- Key memberships for vehicle access to launch are available for an additional $50 annually.
+- Key memberships for vehicle access to launch are available.

-- Pilots must have a minimum of Intermediate/H-3 rating to obtain a key.
+- Pilots must have a minimum of Intermediate/H/P-3 rating to obtain a key.

 - Re-lock gate every time after passing through.
 Helmet and parachute are required.